top of page

 1. What’s your story?
 How did you get into all these languages?

-When I was still a child, my father could speak English, some Spanish and he also had some knowledge about Italian and French.
-Besides that, he had a collection of 5 language learning books.
+When I was still a child, my father could speak English, some Spanish, and he also had some knowledge of Italian and French.
+Besides that, he had a collection of five language-learning books.
 One day, I asked him if it was possible for someone to learn all those languages.
-He said yes, and that those people are know as polyglots, and I can still remember that I said I wanted to become a polyglot one day.
+He said yes, and that those people are known as polyglots.
+I can still remember that I said I wanted to become a polyglot one day.

-But only when I was about 12 years old, I started learning English in a language school near my house, and that’s when I realised that learning a language wasn’t as difficult as I thought and that it could be fun.
-So I started learning some other languages at home, mainly Romance languages, such as Spanish, French and Italian.
-It didn’t take much time for me to realise how similar and close to each other Romance languages are, so I started looking for more Romance languages online, and that’s how I started learning Galician, Occitan and Valencian/Catalan as well.
+But it was only when I was about 12 years old that I started learning English at a language school near my house.
+That’s when I realized that learning a language wasn’t as difficult as I thought — and that it could be fun.
+So I started learning some other languages at home, mainly Romance languages such as Spanish, French, and Italian.
+It didn’t take me long to realize how similar and close to each other Romance languages are, so I started looking for more of them online — and that’s how I started learning Galician, Occitan, and Valencian/Catalan as well.

-Some years ago, I decided to take another step and learn Greek, which was, after English, my first non Romance language.
-I was a little afraid, it was not in my comfort zone, but it was incredibly easy to learn it, in only 1 year I was already able to talk to Greek speakers, watch films in Greek, etc.
+A few years later, I decided to take another step and learn Greek, which was, after English, my first non-Romance language.
+I was a little afraid — it was outside my comfort zone — but it was not as hard as I thought it would be.
+In just one year I was already able to talk to Greek speakers, watch films in Greek, etc.

-And that’s when I decided to go even farther, so I started learning non Indo-European languages, such as Hebrew, Arabic and Amazonian Tupi (Nheengatu).
-The way those languages work is very different to what I was used to, it took me a little longer to get used to them, but I really enjoy the experience of being able to study those languages and to speak them.
+And that’s when I decided to go even further.
+I started learning non-Indo-European languages, such as Hebrew, Arabic, and Amazonian Tupi (Nheengatu).
+The way those languages work is very different from what I was used to.
+It took me a little longer to get used to them, but I really enjoy the experience of studying and speak them.

 2. Which language(s) do you wish you could spend more time practicing?

-That changes all the time, but right now the answer is: Arabic and Amazonian Tupi.
+That changes all the time, but right now the answer is: Arabic.

 3. What are some languages you’d like to learn in the future?

-Yoruba, Persian, Chinese, Japanese, and the list goes on.
+Amharic, Persian, Bulgarian, Japanese, Dutch… and the list goes on.

 5. What’s the greatest pleasure you get from speaking so many languages?